HelmyBlub/chatSim/tasks.md

 Tasks:
-- separater from overlay app
-    - move stuff
-- have a "world map", finite size
 - mushrooms grow randomly
-- when someone writes a chat message, a character with his name joins the world
 - characters have hunger stat
     - when hungry search for food
     - can starve to death